cravenmcin-alt/Abythral-AFCE/README.md

 fully documented in this repository.

-ABYTHRAL AFCE – Advanced Financial Cognition Engine
+Abythral AFCE: Sovereign-Class Financial Cognition Engine for Liquidity-Driven Markets

 *"Legitimate intelligence does not seek the signal within the noise; it resolves the constraints that make the signal inevitable."*
 — Dennis Norman Brown, Architect